This page is a simple and free guide to the basics of healthy living for young men.

 - Rogue Health and Fitness is the best blog blog to start going deeper into the specifics of optimal supplementation for strength and longevity.
 I highly recommend the author’s books, Stop The Clock and Muscle Up.

-- The Paleo Manifesto, by John Durant (Amazon) is an excellent book to start learning about the theory behind taking an evolutionary approach to understanding the human body.
+- The Paleo Manifesto, by John Durant is an excellent book to start learning about the theory behind taking an evolutionary approach to understanding the human body.

-Below is a list of books on human health, fitness, and diet that I have read and recommend if you have an interest in the subject.
+Finally, here are several books on human health, fitness, and diet that I have read and recommend if you have an interest in the subject.
 It is not necessary to read anything from this list, but if you are interested in the subject, start from the top and work your way down.

-The Warrior Diet, Ori Hefelmeker
+The Warrior Diet, by Ori Hefmekler

-The Four Hour Body, Tim Ferriss
+The Four Hour Body, by Tim Ferriss

 Good Calories, Bad Calories, Gary Taubes